grammyjs/website/site/docs/guide/filter-queries.md

 bot.on("my_chat_member"); // block, unblock, join, or leave
 ```

-In private chats, this triggers when the bot is started or stopped.
+In private chats, this triggers when the bot is blocked or unblocked.
 In groups, this triggers when the bot is added or removed.
 You can now inspect `ctx.myChatMember` to figure out what exactly happened.